 Don't miss the nation's largest and premier conference on addiction medicine—going virtual once again!

 ASAM Virtual.2021 highlights best practices and the latest science, research, and innovations in addiction medicine from leading experts in the field.
-For the second year, ASAM is offering up to 60-75 hours of CME/CE/MOC, high-quality education, innovative topics, sessions, posters and supplemental virtual courses in a completely online platform.
+For the second year, ASAM is offering is offering two-and-a-half-days of 60-75 hours of CME/CE/MOC, high-quality education, innovative topics, sessions, posters and supplemental virtual courses in a completely online platform.

 ASAM Virtual.2021 begins at 10:00 am ET on Thursday, April 22, 2021, with the Opening Scientific Session and concludes at 2:00 pm ET on Saturday, April 24, 2021.
-Each of the three days will start off with a thought-provoking plenary session.
-The remainder of the day will offer six concurrent sessions each hour throughout the day.
 Following the virtual event, registrants will have access to all content from ASAM Virtual.2021 on-demand for the next three years in the ASAM e-Learning Center.

 ASAM Virtual.2021 Key Highlights

 Inspiring, thought-provoking plenary sessions to kick off each day

 New this year, six concurrent sessions every hour throughout the day for a total of 60 concurrent sessions

 Revamped session formats for maximum audience engagement and interaction with experts

 Virtual Poster Hall with audio narration and live Q&A with poster authors

 For the first time, a Virtual Exhibit Hall with robust company booths, fun giveaways and one-on-one video chats